 She also writes well about the role played by children in satanic abuse scares.
 Having given an example of a substantiated case of sexual abuse in which more than a dozen children gave perfectly accurate evidence at their first interview, she stresses that she does not believe that child witnesses are necessarily unreliable or that they habitually lie.
 Instead she argues that what is presented as the testimony of children in most satanic abuse cases is almost always an adult construction.
 This comes about either because of selective over-interpretation of innocent remarks or through coercive or suggestive interviewing.
 She quotes the words of one girl who retracted her original untrue account and was asked why she had given it: ‘You lot are into those things and the police and social workers wanted to hear them so I thought I had to say something and I went from there.’

-Speak of the Devil remains silent both about the Nottingham JET Report and about Pembroke.
-Since many of the satanic elements had been carefully edited out of the Pembroke trial in order to secure convictions, it could conceivably be argued that this was not a case of satanic abuse.
+Speak of the Devil remains silent both about the and about Since many of the satanic elements had been carefully edited out of the Pembroke trial in order to secure convictions, it could conceivably be argued that this was not a case of satanic abuse.
 But the omission of any mention of the JET report seems both odd and inexcusable.

 Another weakness of La Fontaine’s study is its narrow focus on England and Wales.
 One effect of this is to exclude the Orkney and the Ayr cases altogether.
 Even more serious however is the decision to exclude from consideration the Californian origins of the modern satanic abuse fantasy.
 For what happened in Britain from 1987 onwards was not a national phenomenon.
 It was the result of a global village rumour whose specific origins, brilliantly documented by Debbie Nathan and Michael Snedeker in their outstanding book Satan’s Silence (Basic Books, New York, 1995), can actually be examined.